AmarTabakovic/AmarTabakovic-Hugo/content/blog/hugo-dark-theme/index.md

 }
 ```

-You can then set the CSS variables wherever you like.
+You can then use the CSS variables wherever you like.

 **_example.scss:**